Opening the Scriptures

 Opening the Scriptures is neither a new series of technical commentaries, nor is it a collection of sermons.
 Instead it offers devout church members a series of popularly accessible primers so that the average churchgoer can easily grasp them.

 The organization of this series follows the four main sectional divisions of Holy Scripture: the Torah, the many prophetic books, the Psalms and wisdom books, and the New Testament.
 The authors of Opening the Scriptures show throughout that Holy Scripture is from A to Z the Book of God's covenant with his people.

 This decade-long translation and publishing project is slated to cover two-dozen volumes of the popular Dutch series, De Voorzeide Leer.
-The first three volumes (Genesis, Exodus, and Matthew) are now available.
+Several volumes are now available, including Genesis, Exodus, Matthew, Psalms I, and Psalms II.